How to Make a Basic Pigment From Scratch

 To use it as paint you can add water and a binder like gum arabic, or egg yolk (tempera), beeswax (encaustic), linseed oil (oil paint) etc. The binder makes the color stick to the surface that you use it on—a crucial element unless you want your painting flaking off the surface when you're done!

 Since I work almost exclusively with water-based paints, the easiest thing for me to do was to add a bit of gum arabic and distilled water to make watercolor.
-I would have preferred powdered gum arabic but unfortunately only had liquid on hand, which I mixed with the pigment first, then incorporated the water to get it to the right consistency, fluid enough to write the words below.
+I would have preferred powdered gum arabic but unfortunately only had liquid on hand, which I mixed with the pigment first, then incorporated the water to get it to the right consistency, fluid enough to write the words above.
 I saved the mixture and now I have a little vial of malachite green ready to use for my calligraphy.
 Most of the color is still in dry powder form though so that I don't risk wasting it.

 So, what do you think?
 Fascinated by the world of colors and pigments yet?
 You can make your own colors from scratch by grinding up soft clay or stones you find in your own backyard, or leaves and flowers from your garden (or supermarket!).
 In fact, it makes for a pretty awesome project to document the color palette of nature around you.